SecurityEssentials/Teams2NVivo/index.md

 * On the transcript in the chat, click *...
 Download as .vtt*

-* Use the converter script to convert that .vtt file to NVivo transcript format (whose file extension is .txt):
+* Use the [converter page here](converter.html) to convert that .vtt file to NVivo transcript format (whose file extension is .txt):

 * Import that transcript into NVivo by opening the recording and clicking *Edit*, then *Import rows*.
 Use the options *One transcript row for each tab-delimited line*, *File includes header row*, and manually set the obvious field mappings as shown below (details blanked for privacy).
 There's more information [here](https://help-nv.qsrinternational.com/12/win/v12.1.108-d3ea61/Content/files/import-audio-video-transcripts.htm#Import_a_transcript):